-Now that innovative all-natural pea protein, barley protein, and rice protein ingredients have been introduced, these proteins are expected to further strengthen specifically the toolbox of food formulators due to their superior taste and hypoallergenicity.
+Now that all-natural pea protein, barley protein, and rice protein ingredients have been introduced, these proteins are expected to further strengthen specifically the toolbox of food formulators due to their superior taste and hypoallergenicity.

-Approximately 1.5 percent of North American adults and 6 percent of children below three years old have food allergies, prompting US and EU authorities to develop legislation mandating allergy-warning labels on foods.
+Approximately 1.5% of North American adults and 6 percent of children below three years old have food allergies, prompting US and EU authorities to develop legislation mandating allergy-warning labels on foods.
 Food allergies are increasingly common.
-A recent study by the Centers for Disease Control and Prevention (CDC) reported that 6.4 percent of children under 18 have food allergies, an increase of more than 50 percent since 2007.
+A recent study by the CDC reported that 6.4% of children under 18 have food allergies, an increase of more than 50% since 2007.

 Theoretically, all protein-containing foods can cause an allergic reaction.
-Many people without clinical symptoms can become hypersensitized when an offending protein triggers an IgE antibody response.
-Every subsequent reexposure increases sensitivity until a full-blown allergy develops.
+Many people without clinical symptoms can become hypersensitised when an offending protein triggers an antibody response.
+Every subsequent re-exposure increases sensitivity until a full-blown allergy develops.